 What is Copy.AI?

-According to Linkedin, Copy.ai was founded in 2020 and has 16 employees, primarily located in the United States.
+Copy.ai is an ai writer that according to Linkedin, was founded in 2020 and has 16 employees, primarily located in the United States.

 For being around a little over a year, traction is looking good.
 Crunchbase shows the team raised a seed fund of $2.9 million from a few different investors such as Adam Morley and Sequoia Capital.